texas-justice-initiative/analysis/README.md

 * See our [data-processing github repository](https://github.com/texas-justice-initiative/data-processing) for detailed descriptions of all datasets TJI uses, plus the code we use in data wrangling and cleaning.
 * See our [data.world repository](https://data.world/tji) for the actual datasets, which are distributed across several data.world projects ([Officer Involved Shootings](https://data.world/tji/officer-involved-shootings) | [Custodial Deaths](https://data.world/tji/tx-deaths-in-custody-2005-2015) | [Other Data](https://data.world/tji/auxiliary-datasets))

+## External Data Scientists:

+If you are a coder, feel free to reproduce and alter the code for your own theories.
+If you identify bugs or concerns with our work, please file an [issue](https://github.com/texas-justice-initiative/analysis/issues) so we can ensure that our results our accurate.

+## TJI Team

+To conduct your own analysis, clone the [analyses/TJI_ANALYSIS_TEMPLATE.ipynb](https://github.com/texas-justice-initiative/analysis/analyses/TJI_ANALYSIS_TEMPLATE.ipynb) file and work from there.